 Mandatory "Buy American" rules make no more sense for America than mandatory "Buy Massachusetts" rules would make for Massachusetts — or mandatory "Buy New Bedford" rules would make for New Bedford.
 Prosperity doesn't come from confining trade behind boundaries, but from expanding it beyond those boundaries.
 That's true of neighborhoods, cities, and states.
 It's no less true of countries.

 More than perhaps any previous president, Trump has done business around the world.
 He has invested, hired, purchased, and built in other countries.
 Hundreds of products sold by Trump were made overseas.
+On the website of his now-defunct Trump University, he explained how "outsourcing help[s] companies be more competitive and more productive."
 If anyone should understand how beneficial trade across borders can be, Trump should.

-The president’s cynical protectionism may be good politics.
-But one thing it won’t do is make America great again.
+Cynical protectionism may be good politics.
+But one thing it will never do is make America great again.